 HOW TO MEASURE RADIO FREQUENCY

 To measure radio frequency and microwave radiation in your home or workplace you need a special meter.
-We have two options over at EMFShop for you.
-Both easy to use, accurate and sensitive enough for your domestic environment.
+We have a number of different options over at EMFShop for you.
+All easy to use, accurate and sensitive enough for your domestic environment.
 Simply turn them on and move them slowly around the area you want to measure.
 For more details click the image.